 Personalize your proofreading process by carefully observing what type of error patterns you typically make based upon your own insights coupled with your reviewer or instructor’s comments about your writing.
 Ask a Writing Lab tutor to help you tease out some of these patterns.
 Once you have identified your own personalized errors, learn how to fix these errors by talking with your instructor and/or tutors.
 Think ahead about how to avoid them while you’re in the process of creating the text.

-Please see the following Proofreading Guidelines for Authors from Harvard’s Asia Center Publications Office.
+Please see the following Proofreading Techniques from Stanford’s Office of Accessible Education .
 Also, study the Proofreader’s Marks table and begin to use the standard editing marks on your own work with each hardcopy you print.